alterlife/alterlife.org/_posts/2018-05-12-ABCAnimals.md

 author: jj
 ---

-A simple HTML page that shows alphabets with sounds and pictures of animals.
+A page that shows alphabets with sounds and pictures of animals.

-I built this for my son about 5 years ago.
+I built this for my son about many many moons ago ( 😬 ) .
 The images are from wikipedia commons, audio is extracted from Google translate.

 [View Online](http://alterlife.github.io/ABC_Animals/)